dromzeh/dromzeh.dev/src/posts/wanderer-moe-website-breakdown.md

 If I wanted to add a new game to the OC Generator, I can just upload a folder with a `.json` file containing data to the R2 Bucket's `oc-generator` folder, and it will automatically be added to the site - continuously saving on build times.

 If you're interested, the code for the API is open-source on GitHub and can be found [here](https://git.wanderer.moe/api/).

-My Cloudflare account is under the [paid plan](https://developers.cloudflare.com/workers/platform/pricing/), this allows for 10 million requests per month, which is more than enough for the site.
-This costs me `5 USD` per month, equal to `60 USD` per year.

 ## status.wanderer.moe (Github Pages & Actions)